BLEEPBLOOPforLife/vixwin-intraoral-camera-integration/README.md

 **Donate**

-If you liked this addon, please consider donating!
+If you liked this program, please consider donating!
 Any amount is much appreciated.

 https://paypal.me/brmak